duducheng/Learning-Notes/README.md

 NB: Time below means when I "studied", not when it came.

+# 2017-09
+* WSISA: Making Survival Prediction from Whole Slide Histopathological Images ([CVPR](http://openaccess.thecvf.com/content_cvpr_2017/papers/Zhu_WSISA_Making_Survival_CVPR_2017_paper.pdf))
+  - *NB*: it's suitable for small data cases while large data size (large per case).
+It use KMeans in the paper for patch level clustering, train separate models and use the prediction as features.
+Not beautiful solution.

 ## 2017-08
 * Internship in Tencent Social Ads Team @Shenzhen
 * Show and Tell: A Neural Image Caption Generator ([arXiv](https://arxiv.org/abs/1411.4555))